 - Highlight the text, then copy it by pressing Ctrl + C (⌘ + C on a Mac).

 - Paste the list of emails into a text document or wherever you'd like to save it.
 To paste, press Ctrl + V (⌘ + V on a Mac).

 Visit Members & audiences (workshop) for a video presentation walk-through of setting up member accounts and audiences.

-Our latest platform, Squarespace 7.0, handles permissions differently from Squarespace 5.
-Squarespace 7.0 permissions are primarily used to allow contributors to help edit and manage your site.
-With Squarespace 7.0, you can:
+On our current platform, permissions are primarily used to allow contributors to help edit and manage your site.
+With Squarespace 7, you can: